MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 ### Attended experience step-by-step

-The feature is triggered when a cloud flow initiates a desktop flow that's on the verge of failing.
-This potential failure is due to a UI or browser automation action encountering an error because the UI element intended for interaction can't be located using one or more preconfigured selectors.
+The feature triggers when a cloud flow initiates a desktop flow that's on the verge of failing.
+This potential failure occurs because a UI or browser automation action encounters an error when the UI element intended for interaction isn't located using one or more preconfigured selectors.
 Next, a "Repair with Copilot" notification window appears on the screen.
 Copilot then attempts to find the necessary UI element by analyzing the UI elements present on the relevant screen or web page.
 Selecting Cancel stops the entire process and the action fails, which means that the desktop flow fails (or activates the error handling mechanism of the failed action).
 Select **Repair manually**, and you indicate the required UI element manually on the screen by capturing it.

 :::image type="content" source="media/repair-with-copilot/repair_wait_for_copilot.png" alt-text="Copilot is trying to locate the UI element.":::

 > [!NOTE]
 > The timer is set to 15 minutes from the initial display of the notification window.
-You can reset the timer at any point within this period to restart the 15-minute countdown.
+Reset the timer at any point within this period to restart the 15-minute countdown.

 #### Repair with Copilot